-- Essence of this case - The utilization of OSS is positioned as an important company-wide issue.
+- The utilization of OSS is positioned as an important company-wide issue.
 The company has established a PMO that serves as a third-party risk check for development projects and has built an organizational structure by appointing an OSS management support staff in each business group.
-In addition, SCSK conducts e-learning and study sessions on OSS utilization. - To address the issues and risks associated with OSS utilization, SCSK has introduced a system to check unconscious and unintended use of OSS by recursively using OSS as software components, in addition to a system to select a safety-confirmed OSS before using it. - Background and issues
+In addition, SCSK conducts e-learning and study sessions on OSS utilization. - To address the issues and risks associated with OSS utilization, SCSK has introduced a system to check unconscious and unintended use of OSS by recursively using OSS as software components, in addition to a system to select a safety-confirmed OSS before using it.